Brenden2008/http-relay/README.md

 URL query data is placed in `httprelay-query` response header field.

 - **[Text message exchange example](https://jsfiddle.net/jasajona/y35rLnd9/)** Exchange text messages using just GET requests and query parameters
-- **[GPS tracker example](https://jsfiddle.net/jasajona/cgaju9o8/)** Exchange coordinates and track each others location on map in real time
+- **[GPS tracker example](https://jsfiddle.net/jasajona/cgaju9o8/)** Exchange coordinates and track each others location on a map in real-time

 If the method supports content transfer (e.g. POST, PUT etc.) data is going to be received as a response body by the counterpart.